GA 20 SUNY Oswego – GA for IST Programming GA Position Hart Hall Global Living and Learning Center

 - Along with other Hart staff, coordinate and facilitate large-scale programming efforts within the hall including Global Awareness Conference, Laker Night, and Cruise Around the World events

 - Manage the IST Course on Blackboard under the Faculty Resident Director’s supervision

 - Keep an accurate inventory of the IST office, storage space within that office for Hart Hall equipment & supplies, organizing digital and physical records for the IST program, and submitting work orders for any necessary equipment repairs and orders for any supplies that may be need it.

 - Attend Hart Hall staff meetings as directed and deemed appropriate by immediate supervisor, the Faculty Resident Director

-Required Qualifications: Bachelor’s degree and matriculation into a SUNY Oswego Graduate Program by the beginning of the spring semester January 2019.
+Required Qualifications: Bachelor’s degree and matriculation into a SUNY Oswego Graduate Program by the beginning of Fall 2019.
 The GA for IST Programming is required to maintain a minimum cumulative and semester GPA of 3.0 for the term of employment.

 Preferred Qualifications: Preferred qualifications include: an understanding of global and international issues; fluency in language(s) other than English; experience in teaching, community service, global or international endeavors and/or mentoring.

 If you have any questions about the position, please email: